h8d13/LKFS/README.md

 #--ipc
 ```

 This will download the base mini-FS and set it up using the assets.
+(Which you can obviously modify)

 ----